LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/Excel_Time_Series/README.md

 ## Step-by-Step Time Series Analysis:
 ### Step 1: Making Data Stationary
-Type of data?
+   1. Type of data?
-   1. Trend <- sales
+      a.
+Trend <- sales
       b.
 Seasonal <- good for sales or funding data (Common)
       c.
 Cyclical <- sales
       d.
 Irregular (Random)
    2. If not, make it to stationary.
 Difference (Current – previous)